stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 - Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ and firewall rules to serve NXDOMAIN or 127.0.0.1 (depending on settings) reply for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl or uclient-fetch/libustream-mbedtls.
 - Very lightweight and easily hackable, the whole script is just one ```/etc/init.d/simple-adblock``` file.
-- Logs single entry in the system log with the number of blocked domains if verbosity is set to 0.
-- Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use reload if you want to force re-download of the list).
+- Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use ```dl``` command if you want to force re-download of the list).
-- Blocks ads served over https.
+- Blocks ads served over https (unlike PixelServ-derived solutions).
 - Proudly made in Canada, using locally-sourced electrons.

 If you want a more robust AdBlocking, supporting free memory detection and complex block lists, supporting IDN, check out [@dibdot's adblock](https://github.com/openwrt/packages/tree/master/net/adblock/files).